 I was happy because I was seeing a better future ahead.
 At least, after getting married, I would be going to Australia with my husband.
 I was so thankful to my husband for sorting my worries.
-A few weeks before marriage, I got to know that my would-be husband was a drug addict too.
-But, I overlooked because in my eyes I was still enjoying the high-definition videos of Australia.
+A few weeks before the marriage, I got to know that my would-be husband was a drug addict too.
+But, I overlooked it because in my eyes I was still enjoying the high-definition videos of Australia.

 Well, the day came and after getting married, my husband and I boarded for Australia.
-Although I was on the seventh sky for real, but at the same time, I was missing my home and especially my mother’s.
+Although I was in the seventh sky for real, at the same time, I was missing my home and especially my mother’s.
 It was not easy for me to leave her alone.
 I was concerned about her health.

 With all these mixed feelings, we landed at Tullamarine airport.
-My husband’s brother-in-law was at arrival and after clearing customs, we both were escorted by him to his house, where my husband’s sister was waiting for us.
+My husband’s brother-in-law was on arrival and after clearing customs, we both were escorted by him to his house, where my husband’s sister was waiting for us.

 I was looking at the sky-scrappers.
-For the first time, I noticed, my husband was not sitting closer to me.
-He might be enjoying the views, I thought.
-After crossing many highways and freeways, we reached our destination – noble park (suburb name).
+For the first time, I noticed that my husband was not sitting closer to me.
+I thought he might be enjoying the views.
+After crossing many highways and freeways, we reached our destination – Noble Park (suburb name).
 There was no special welcome for us.

-After having such a rude hospitality, I was already missing my mother.
+After having such rude hospitality, I was already missing my mother.
 I wanted to talk to her.
-I asked my husband if he can manage.
+I asked my husband if he could manage.
 “Are you nuts?
 It’s late.
 Let us not disturb them as they had to go to work.
 I will get you something tomorrow morning.”
 With a heavy heart, I tried to sleep.

 Day one in Australia and I was already crying.
 I tried a lot to hold my tears, but all went in vain.
 My side of the pillow was wet.
-For the first time in my life, I felt like I made a wrong choice of marrying this guy, sleeping next to me.
+For the first time in my life, I felt like I made the wrong choice of marrying this guy, sleeping next to me.

 “Get ready!
 We have already booked a cab for you.
 You are going to your new place.
 You cannot stay here with us.”
 My sister-in-law’s second few words.
-I was in a complete state of shock.

 Alright!
 Let’s wait for my husband to arrive back.
 I said.

-The house I moved in, was a complete mess.
-The girls I was asked to live with, they all were selling their body for money.
+The house I moved into was a complete mess.
+The girls I was asked to live with, they were all selling their bodies for money.
 Disgusting.
 But, none of my business.

-I gathered myself and placed a call to my mother.
-Before I could explain to her my pain, my mother told me that police had arrested my brother and demanding ₹15000 (300 AUD).
+I gathered myself and placed a call on my mother.
+Before I could explain to her my pain, my mother told me that the police had arrested my brother and demanding ₹15000 (300 AUD).
 Bank guys have already served a notice of auctioning house, in case we missed another installment of ₹18000(AUD 350).
 After hearing my mother crying, I chewed my words and I buried my pain.

 Let me see mom, what I can do.

-In one night, I was under a huge debt.
-But, AUD 1500 was my urgent requirement.
+One night, I was under a huge debt.
+However, AUD 1500 was an urgent requirement for me.
 There was no one in the country whom I could ask to lend me some money.
-After posting a message, “loan needed – AUD 1500 urgently” on a classified for help, the first reply I got was – “what can you offer for this amount of money?”
+Then, I pulled my phone out and posted a message on a website, “Loan needed – 1500 AUD.
+Immediately.”